-- 5. Benefit packages are available to employees who: - a.
-Are full-time or part-time employees as defined in HR policy #4 Definitions of Employment Categories. - b.
+- a.
+Are full-time employees as defined in HR policy #4 Definitions of Employment Categories. - b.
 Have successfully completed the probationary period. - c.
-Have been continuously employed for six months and meet the 250 hour requirement if applicable. - d.
-Have specifically elected coverage for some or all of the available benefit package. - e.
-Waiting period for eligibility for benefit package is determined by the carrier.
+Have been continuously employed for six months - d.
+Have specifically elected coverage for some or all of the available benefit package.

+Note: Waiting period for eligibility for benefit package is determined by the carrier.